Brit Manuela Shows Off Insane Curves In Scanty Lingerie For Sizzling New Video

-American beauty Brit Manuela seemingly sent thousands of Instagram users into a frenzy on Tuesday, February 9, when she shared some smoking-hot content of her enviable physique.
+American beauty Brit Manuela seemingly sent thousands of Instagram users into a frenzy on Tuesday, February 9, when she shared some smoking-hot content and showcased her enviable physique.

-The 26-year-old fitness guru was captured inside of her living room for the footage, which was paired with Ariana Grande’s top-selling song “7 Rings.”
-She stole the show in the reel as she struck some sexy poses that flaunted her killer curves.
+The 26-year-old fitness guru was captured inside of her living room for the footage, which was paired with Ariana Grande's top-selling song "7 Rings."
+She stole the show in the reel as she struck sexy poses and flaunted her killer curves.

-At the start of the clip, she stood centered in the frame with the front of her body to the camera.
-She walked towards the camera’s lens, paused, then popped one hip.
+At the start of the clip, she stood at the center of the frame with the front of her body to the camera.
+She walked toward the camera's lens, paused, then popped one hip.
 She adjusted her bottoms with one hand and held a book up with the other.
 She then changed outfits, flipped her hair back and threw the book to the side.
 By the end of the video, she had switched into a third ensemble.

 Her long brunette locks were in slight waves as they cascaded down her back and over her shoulders.
 She wore her nails short with a bold white polish that stood out against her tanned complexion.

-Brit highlighted her fit form in three scanty lingerie sets from Adore Me, a New York City-based intimates brad.
+Brit highlighted her fit form in three scanty lingerie sets from Adore Me, a New York City-based intimates brand.
 Her first outfit comprised an unlined bralette with a fishnet-edge lace body and a V-neck design, and low-rise cheeky bottoms.
 The second look featured a contour balconette bra with underwired heart lace cups and matching briefs.
-The third ensemble consisted of a push-up, lace, balconette bra with cut-outs and a matching thong.
+The third ensemble consisted of a push-up lace balconette bra with cutouts and a matching thong.

 "I love this!
 Everything looks amazing on you," one individual wrote, following their words with a string of heart-eyes emoji.